Open a CelerData cluster

 - Data catalog: You can view and manage data catalogs within your CelerData cluster.

-- Query history: You can view the history of all queries and analyze the slow queries in your CelerData cluster.
+- Query insight: You can view the query history, audit logs, and active queries to analyze queries in your CelerData cluster.

-- Monitor: You can monitor the status of your CelerData cluster and the instance that hosts it.
+- System monitoring: You can monitor the status of your CelerData cluster and the instance that hosts it.

 Run a query in SQL editor